thuvu17/Slackify/doc/design/slackify-endpoint.md

 - Method: DELETE

 ## PLAYLIST ENDPOINTS
-Down below are all endpoints related to playlist: GET, POST, DEL
+Down below are all endpoints related to playlist: GET, POST, DEL.
+Email will be taken from the session.
 ### Playlists EP:
 >Adds a new playlist.
 - URL: /playlists
 - Input:
   - JSON payload containing playlist data (email, name)
+  - Playlist name cannot be an empty string
 ```cpp
 playlist_fields = api.model('NewPlaylist', {
     plists.EMAIL: fields.String,